georgeyfly/cam-notes/template/README.md

 # 2. Add the following line to include TeX binaries in your PATH
 export PATH="/Library/TeX/texbin:$PATH"

-# 3. After saving and exiting nano, reload your configuration
+# 3. After saving and exiting nano, reload your configuration file
 source ~/.zshrc
 ```